fcole90/fcole90.github.io/index.md

 ---
 layout: page
-title: Home - fcole90
+title: Home
-description: Sharing ideas, resources, information.
+description: A place to share information on Artificial Intelligence, Neuroscience, Psychology and everything in between.
 ---